 The Company has two wholly-owned subsidiaries: Golden Pavilion Resources Ltd. (incorporated in British Columbia); and Silver Quest Resources (US) Ltd. (incorporated in Nevada).
-There was no activity in either company during first half of 2016.
+There was no activity in either company during the year ended December 31, 2017.

 Key Management Personnel